 The Opportunity: Growth and Competitive Edge

 Superior Glove was beginning to expand out of North America and needed to be able to compete in a global market.
-This Canadian based, family-owned business has been around for over 100-years and specializes in cut-resistant, high quality gloves for use in every industry.
-The organic growth of Superior Glove meant that there was a lot of opportunity to link together the different products and data sources within the company to get a unified look at the business.
+This Canadian based, family-owned business has been around for over 100-years and specializes in cut-resistant, high-quality gloves for use in every industry.
+The organic growth of Superior Glove meant that there was a lot of opportunities to link together the different products and data sources within the company to get a unified look at the business.
 It was a necessary step to be able to manage their growth.

 The Challenge: Connecting Sources for a Bird’s Eye View